Belgian Carnival parade of anti-Semitic tropes goes ahead despite criticism | DW | 23.02.2020

 The Belgian city of Aalst went ahead with its traditional Carnival parade on Sunday, despite calls from Israel to ban the event over its anti-Semitic floats and costumes.

-Lawmakers in the European Parliament also urged officials in Aalst to make sure this year's parade was free from "manifestations of hatred."
+Lawmakers in the European Parliament had urged officials in Aalst to make sure this year's parade was free from "manifestations of hatred."

 Earlier this week, Israeli Foreign Minister Israel Katz called on the Belgian government to ban the "hate-filled" parade altogether.